DevJoaoVitorBP/DevJoaoVitorBP/README.md

 # Hello! 👋 I'm João Vitor Batalha Pereira

 ## 👨‍💻 About Me
 I’m a recently graduated Systems Analysis and Development professional from Univiçosa (2025).
-I currently work as a Development Intern at Ahlex and have experience across infrastructure, automation, full stack development, and debugging.
+I currently work as a Development Intern at Ahlex and have experience across infrastructure, automation, full stack development.

 ## 🛠️ Technical Skills
 - **Languages:** C#, JavaScript, SQL